Three Little Chickpeas

 Instructions

-2. Turn down the heat and add the chopped walnuts and sauté for 2-3 minutes, stirring frequently.
+2. Turn down the heat, add the chopped walnuts, and cook for about 2 minutes, stirring frequently.

-4. Then add chili powder, cumin, oregano, paprika, garlic powder, and onion powder and coat the onions and walnuts with the seasonings, cook for about 30 seconds-1 minute.
+3. Then add chili powder, oregano, cumin, paprika, garlic powder, and onion powder.
+Stir to coat and cook for about 30 seconds.

-10. Mash some of the lentils for a creamier texture and stir in the fresh lime juice.
+7. Taste, adjust for seasoning, mash some of the lentils for a creamier texture, and stir in the fresh lime juice.

 Notes